JeriCho1750/jewtube/README.md

 # Stable Version

 ### Using pip
-1. Install using `pip install yewtube`
+1. Install using `pip install jewtube`
 2. Run using, `yt`.
 Enjoy!

 ### Using pipx (Recommended)